hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july04.jpg "AIS")

-    Distance covered: 120 nm
+    Daily progress: 222 km (120 nm)
-    Distance to Victoria: 2636 nm
+    Distance to Victoria: 4,882 km (2636 nm)

 ##### 0500
 The wind was good for most of the night, light, but good.
 Now, it has abandoned us once again.
 I wake up Calcifer.
 "Wake up Cal!
 Time to go to work!"
 Calcifer rumbles to life, spitting water and smoke, and does this without complaining — unlike us.
 If our electronics could be powered by whining we'd be set.
 We'll get our wind back eventually.
 Meanwhile, a system is forming ahead, one that I'm not certain we can avoid.
 We'll keep an eye on it, see how it develops in the coming days.

-We reached 175°W today, with only 96 nm left to our halfway mark.
+We reached 175°W today, with only 178 km (96 nm) left to our halfway mark.
 I am as sick of not crossing it as I am of writing about not crossing it.
 There's fog, but thick enough to obscure all.
 Coffee time cannot come fast enough, my veins demand it.

 ##### 0600
 I am charging electronics, managing them to see which need it the most.
 We don't have an infinity of USB ports or outlets, so I've got to swap items out when they're done so I can charge other devices.
 The solar backpack is outside again, charging up the big battery bank.
 It charges slowly, but it'll get there!
 This backpack is a good backup to have, should our other panel fail.